 Some background

 The impetus for putting together New Directions in Language Learning Psychology was provided by the 1st Psychology of Language Learning (PLL) conference, which took place in Graz in 2014.
-The conference was very influential in establishing psychology of language learning as a new field within language education, and in broadening the range of constructs and methods that researchers engaged with.
-This development is reflected in the edited volume as well, since the 12 substantive chapters that make it up showcase multiple topics and methods that can be used to investigate psychological aspects of language teaching and learning.
+The conference was very influential in establishing the psychology of language learning as a new field within language education, and in broadening the range of constructs and methods that researchers engaged with.
+The edited volume reflects this development too: the 12 substantive chapters that make it up showcase multiple topics and methods that investigate psychological aspects of language teaching and learning.

 The editors